CAS & HARVARD

 The Beginning of Our Work with Harvard

 After a few years of fruitful collaboration, our university affiliation and geographical proximity began distancing from Harvard.
 Our relationship subsequently concluded with Harvard Law School’s TLC in 2019.
-We remain grateful to Joe and his team at TLC for the mentorship and pro bono legal backing that CAS benefited from throughout the duration of our relationship.
+We remain grateful to Joe and his team at TLC for the mentorship and pro bono legal backing that From Fauna benefited from throughout the duration of our relationship.

 Publications & Guest Lectures

-Sharing Cellular Agriculture at Harvard & Beyond
+Sharing Cultivated Meat at Harvard & Beyond

-In what would be the early days of CAS, before our launch in 2018, our Founder learned of a unique Harvard resource called DASH, offered by Harvard’s Library system.
+In what would be the early days of From Fauna, before our launch in 2018, our Founder learned of a unique Harvard resource called DASH, offered by Harvard’s Library system.
 DASH is an online resource that provides Digital Access to Scholarship at Harvard; it helps to extend both the audience and impact of Harvard-based work, as its central, open-access repository is comprehensively indexed by search engines, thus enabling Harvard literature to reach academic and non-academic readers from all over the world.

 GUEST LECTURE ON THE SUSTAINABILITY

-The Launch of The Cellular Agriculture Society
+The Launch of From Fauna

 Harvard iLab

-CAS Becomes a VIP Venture at the Harvard Innovation Lab
+From Fauna Becomes a VIP Venture at the Harvard Innovation Lab

 Shortly after our launch, we were made aware of an accelerator on campus called the Harvard Innovation Lab.
 We learned that it could help our young nonprofit continue its momentum, post-launch.
 As explained on their website, Harvard Business School’s Innovation Lab, or iLab for short, is a highly selective collection of startups with recognized potential.
 If received, Harvard iLab VIP status signifies a formal partnership between the awardee and the President and Fellows of Harvard College.
 We eventually applied to join the Harvard Innovation Lab for admittance in the upcoming summer.